bhague1281/instructor_code_challenge/notes.md

 ## Backend

-- Chose to use the ruby backend.
+- Chose to use the Ruby backend.

 ---